 Precautions You Should Take While Giving Tuna to Your Young Child

-Some precautions have to be taken to ensure safe intake of tuna:
+Some precautions have to be taken to ensure the safe intake of tuna:

 1. Remember That It Could Contain Mercury

 Even within canned tuna, albacore (‘white’) tuna contains more levels of mercury than canned light tuna or skipjack.
 It’s safer to go for options with a lower content of mercury.

 While introducing tuna to your toddler, take it slow at first.
 Watch out for any seafood allergy and then give it again, and keep checking that your child does not show any symptoms of an allergy.

 3. Try Other Types of Fish

 If you wish to feed your child fish but are worried about the mercury content, you can try salmon too.
 Salmon has almost identical nutritive properties and makes for a great alternative.

 For safety purposes, stick to age-appropriate servings.